interactive-fiction-class/interactive-fiction-class.github.io/in_class_activities/play-text-adventures/play-text-adventures.md

 -->

 ## Questions
-1. How many of the rooms did you explore in Bronze?
-This is tracked for you in the title bar at the top of the game.
-Did you solve any of puzzles?
-1. When you tried a command and it failed, where you able to re-issue a different command that the game could understand?
-If so, give an example.
-If not, what did you do instead?
-2. What do you perceive are the challenges in designing a text adventure game as compared to non-interactive fiction?
-3. While AI Dungeon 2 is fun to play, it clearly gets a lot of things wrong.
+4. While AI Dungeon 2 is fun to play, it clearly gets a lot of things wrong.
 What is the system lacking as compared to hand-crafted games?
-4. If you had near-infinite resources (for GPUs, to build datasets, to collect human annotations, etc.), how would you propose to improve AI Dungeon to make it more fun to play?
+5. If you had near-infinite resources (for GPUs, to build datasets, to collect human annotations, etc.), how would you propose to improve AI Dungeon to make it more fun to play?